Adele-Jennifer/Task-1/README.md

-# task-1
+# Task-1
- First task on HNG
+ first task on hng